Uganda

 Uganda Museum

-The oldest museum in Uganda showcases the country’s rich cultural heritage and natural history through artifacts and exhibitions.
+The oldest museum in Uganda, showcasing the country’s history, culture, and natural heritage through fascinating exhibits.

 Did you know?
 Kampala is home to one of the largest markets in East Africa, Owino Market, where you can find everything from fresh produce to traditional crafts! 🌍